 Students will be under the supervision of primary care physicians with a sports medicine interest as well as orthopedic surgeons and trainers.
 Students will evaluate patients independently and present their differential diagnoses and treatment plans to their supervising physicians.
 Students will also see patients (traditional family practice and sports medicine) at the Christ Hospital Family Practice Center.
-There will be one hour per week of formal lecture on sports medicine topics at Christ Hospital.
+There will be one hour per week of formal workshop on sports medicine topics at Christ Hospital.

 MFPM835 Headache Diagnosis and Management - Chicago, IL

 Students will work under the direct supervision of physicians specializing in headache as well as working with ancillary staff for methods of assessment of headache via history and physical examination and in the use of alternative medicine techniques, such as biofeedback for headache management.
 Students will spend additional time with a clinical pharmacologist to further learn the role of drug therapies in headache management.
 Satisfactory progression of the student in the program will include demonstration of the ability to assess headache patients and develop treatment plans that will be reviewed and discussed with one of the physicians responsible for the program.
 The educational program will be conducted primarily at the Diamond Headache Clinic with additional time spent at the Diamond Headache Inpatient Treatment Unit at Columbus Hospital.
 This is a pass/fail course.